volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 > Hoisting is JavaScript's default behavior of moving declarations to the top of their scope.

-To begin with learning this mechanism, let's make sure we understand the differences between **declaration, initialization** and **assignment.**
+To begin with, learning this mechanism, let's make sure we understand the differences between **declaration, initialization,** and **assignment.**

 ## Declaration